Revised April 22, 2016; revised November 15, 2019; September 6, 2020 (update at the end of the post)

 - The connection between the body and the mind is explained in the post, “Brain – Interface between Mind and Body” and other posts on the gandhabba.

-9. The mind is in the manomaya kaya (also called gandhabba); the brain is “computer-like” and controls the physical body on the instructions given by the mind.
-At death, the manomaya kaya with the mind leaves the body and both the body and the brain become lifeless; see, “Ghost in the Machine – Synonym for the Manomaya Kaya?“, “Manomaya Kaya and the Physical Body“, and “Manomaya Kaya and Out-of-Body (OBE) Experience“.
+9. The “seat of the mind” (hadaya vatthu) is in the manomaya kaya (also called gandhabba).
+Thoughts arise there, not in the brain.
+The brain is a very sophisticated computer and controls the physical body per instructions given by the mind.
+At death, the manomaya kaya with the mind leaves the body and both the body and the brain become lifeless.
+See, “Ghost in the Machine – Synonym for the Manomaya Kaya?“, “Manomaya Kaya (Gandhabba) and the Physical Body“, and “Manomaya Kaya and Out-of-Body (OBE) Experience“.

-- Therefore, it is clear that we are not robots controlled by a program running in our brain.
+- Therefore, we are not robots controlled by a program running in our brain.
 The brain is just a sophisticated mechanical instrument that helps the mind with coordinating the tasks (like the computer in the tank in the above example that is helping the tank operator).
-But there are certain functions like breathing that the brain carries out without an input from the mind.
+But there are certain functions like breathing that the brain carries out without input from the mind.
 We will discuss those in an upcoming post soon.